oscaribv/pyaneti/README.md

 # __pyaneti__
 #### Written by Barragán O., Gandolfi D. & Antoniciello G.
 ##### email: oscaribv@gmail.com
-##### Updated July 11, 2017
+##### Updated July 14, 2017

 ### __Introduction__

 * _Pianeti_ is the Italian word for planets.
-* Multi-planet fitting for radial velocity and transit data!
+* Multi-planet fitting of radial velocity and transit data!
-* It uses Marcov Chain Monte Carlo (MCMC) methods with a Bayesian approach.
+* It uses Marcov chain Monte Carlo (MCMC) methods with a Bayesian approach.
 * Ensemble sampler with affine invariance algorithm for a major coverage of the parameter space
 ([Godman & Weare, 2010](http://msp.org/camcos/2010/5-1/p04.xhtml)).
-* _Python_ does the nice things: Plots, call to functions, prints, input files.
+* _Python_ does the nice things: plots, call functions, printing, in/output files.
-* _Fortran_ does the hard work: MCMC evolution, Likelihood calculation, ensemble sampler evolution.
+* _Fortran_ does the hard work: MCMC evolution, likelihood calculation, ensemble sampler evolution.
 * Open-source code (GPL v 3.0).
 * **Free and fast code with the robustness of _Fortran_ and the versatility of _Python_**.

 ## __Power of pyaneti__

-* Multiple independent Marcov Chains to sample the space parameters.
+* Multiple independent Marcov chains to sample the space parameters.
 * Easy-to-use: it runs by providing only one input_fit.py file.
 * Parallel computing with OpenMP.
-* Automatic creation of histograms, correlations, and ready-to-publish plots.
+* Automatic creation of posteriors, correlations, and ready-to-publish plots.
-* Circular and elliptical orbits.
+* Circular and eccentric orbits.
-* Multi-planet fitting.
+* Multi-planet fitting witn .
-* Includes jitter.
+* Inclusion of RV and photometry jitter.
 * Systemic velocities for multiple instruments.
 * Stellar limb darkening [(Mandel & Agol, 2002)](http://iopscience.iop.org/article/10.1086/345520/meta#artAbst).
 * Correct treatment of short and long cadence data ([Kipping, 2010](http://mnras.oxfordjournals.org/content/408/3/1758)).
-* Single and joint RV and transit fits.
+* Single joint RV + transit fitting.

 ## Dependencies